Police Officers : The Job | Qualifications | The Process | Training | Experienced Police Officers (Exempts) | Information Sessions | Recruitment FAQs

-See Exempt Candidates for information for police officers currently serving with another Canadian police agency who are interested in a career with the VPD.
+See Experienced Officer (Exempt) Candidates for information for police officers currently serving with another Canadian police agency who are interested in a career with the VPD.

 If you are a police officer with a foreign police agency (for example, a police agency in the United States or United Kingdom), please note that you WILL NOT be considered as an exempt applicant.
 Foreign police officers are required to complete the application process and training as though they were new recruits.
 There is no exemption from training for foreign police officers.